sh1boot/sh1boot.github.io/_posts/2024-06-01-pixel-art-scaling.md

 Will the above "hashing" effect prevent bleed and surprise discontinuities?
 I don't know, I'd have to test it to see what happens.

-Another approach might be to reconstruct the colour from its proximity to the palette entries.
+Another approach might be to reconstruct the output colour directly from its proximity to the palette entries.
 Not merely quantising to the nearest palette entry (because this would mean the output could never contain a value outside of the palette), but by deducing RGB values according to the proximity to each palette entry.